EoRImaging/FHD/dictionary.md

   -*Dependency*: `deconvolve` must be set to 1 in order for the keyword to take effect. <br />
   -*Default*: not set <br />

+## EoR Bubble Simulations

+**bubble_fname**: Specify the path to an HDF5 file containing at least "spectral_info/spectrum" and "spectral_info/freq" of shapes (Npix, Nchan) and (Nchan,), respectively.
+The "spectrum" object is a set of healpix maps vs frequency representing a full sky EoR signal. <br />
+**select_radius_multiplier**: A circular region is selected from the input healpix maps, corresponding with the primary beam radius.
+This sets the selection radius to (primary_beam_radius)x(select_radius_multiplier) <br />

 ## In situ simulation